Allopurinol Alphapharm (Allopurinol)

 How It Works

-Allopurinol works by reducing the production of uric acid in your body, helping to prevent the formation of uric acid crystal deposits.
-It is used to prevent gout attacks, not to treat them once they occur, and will not help treat the pain during an acute gout attack.
+Allopurinol works by reducing uric acid production in the body, helping to prevent the formation of uric acid crystals that can lead to gout attacks and kidney stones.

-Good to know: There is no evidence that Allopurinol Alphapharm is addictive.
+Good to know: Allopurinol Alphapharm is not considered addictive.

 How to Take Allopurinol Alphapharm